Pelagornithidae: Systematics and phylogeny

 The systematics of bony-toothed birds are subject of considerable debate.
-Initially, they were allied with the (then-paraphyletic) "Pelecaniformes" (pelicans and presumed allies, such as gannets and frigatebirds) and the Procellariiformes (tube-nosed seabirds like albatrosses and petrels), because of their similar general anatomy.
+Initially, they were allied with the (then-polyphyletic) "Pelecaniformes" (pelicans and presumed allies, such as gannets and frigatebirds) and the Procellariiformes (tube-nosed seabirds like albatrosses and petrels), because of their similar general anatomy.
 Some of the first remains of the massive Dasornis were mistaken for a ratite and later a gastornithid.
 They were even used to argue for a close relationship between these two groups – and indeed, the pelicans and tubenoses, as well as for example the other "Pelecaniformes" (cormorants and allies) which are preferably separated as Phalacrocoraciformes nowadays, the Ciconiiformes (storks and/or either herons and ibises or the "core" Pelecaniformes) and Gaviiformes (loons/divers) seem to make up a radiation, possibly a clade, of "higher waterbirds".
 However, the Pelagornithidae are not generally held to be a missing link between pelicans and albatrosses anymore, but if anything much closer to the former and only convergent to the latter in ecomorphology.

 In 2005, a cladistic analysis proposed a close relationship between pseudotooth birds and waterfowl (Anseriformes).
 These are not part of the "higher waterbirds" but of the Galloanserae, a basal lineage of neognath birds.
 Some features, mainly of the skull, support this hypothesis.
 For example, the pelagornithids lack a crest on the underside of the palatine bone, while the Neoaves – the sister clade of the Galloanserae which includes the "higher waterbirds" and the "higher landbirds" – have such a crest.
 Also, like ducks, geese and swans pelagornithids only have two and not three condyles on the mandibular process of the quadrate bone, with the middle condyle beakwards of the side condyle.
 Their basipterygoid articulation is similar to that of the Galloanseres.
 At the side of the parasphenoid lamina, there is a wide platform as in Anseriformes.
 The bony-toothed birds' attachment of the coronoideal part of the external mandible adductor muscles was located at the midline, the rostropterygoid process had a support at its base and the mesethmoid bone had a deep depression for the caudal concha, just as in waterfowl.